Looking for Scandinavian kitchen examples to inspire your next remodel?

 It’s not uncommon for a Scandinavian kitchen to feature colors that pop.
-This kitchen is a great example of how you can create a beautiful, minimalist kitchen that still has plenty of character.
-There is still plenty of warmth in this kitchen, as a large window helps natural light enter the space.
+This kitchen is a great example of how you can create a beautiful, minimalist kitchen that has plenty of character.
+There is plenty of warmth in this kitchen with a large window helps natural light enter the space.
 The light wood floor and striped rug complement the light blue cabinetry.
 Don’t be afraid to consider something a little more colorful with your kitchen!

 We know some of you reading this are looking to create an open layout for your new kitchen.
 You’re in luck, as this kitchen illustrates how great Scandinavian design pairs with an open-concept.
-The flooring is wooden, as is often the case with Nordic-inspired homes.
+The wooden floor and natural wood accents, are very popular among Nordic-inspired homes.
 The windows create a beautiful natural light that help the contrast between the white walls and dark cabinets bring these airy spaces alive.
 It should be noted that the dog is not a requirement to achieve a Scandinavian kitchen, but is recommended.

 A more intimate kitchen still provides plenty of space for the occupants of this home.
 Similar to the first kitchen on this list, this kitchen also uses warm tones for the cabinetry and has plenty of natural light.
 Once again, this space also utilizes wooden floors and clean lines to create a stunning space with character.

 Another great example of how you can still be a little adventurous with your color choices when it comes to Scandinavian homes.
 This blue-tiled backsplash pairs perfectly with the warm cabinetry and beautiful countertops.
 A clean, minimalist, modern design throughout makes the space feel open despite the island in the middle.

 These homeowners went big on their kitchen design, and it definitely paid off.
 The result is a spacious kitchen as the centerpiece of the home.
 With the addition of an island with a stovetop in the middle, the kitchen is functional throughout and doesn’t waste a single space.